pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-03.md

 interactive_parser()
 </code></pre>

-In this sample we see an example of base64 obfuscation, the malicious payload is rolled up in to a long string that upon script execution is translated in to its original form and the reverse shell can comence.
-Nifty.
+In this sample we see an example of base64 obfuscation, the malicious payload is rolled up<br>
+in to a long string that upon script execution is translated in to its original form<br>
+and the reverse shell can commence.
+Nifty.<br>

 ## 02.BECOMING ROOT

-After recieving the connection over our netcat listener port 4433 we stabilise teh shell and begin carying out our most daring exfiltration yet.
-But we need to gain the root priviliges for that.
-So we check for any users that can run programs with elevated priviliges with no need for a password.
+After receiving the connection over our **Netcat listener** port **4433** we stabilize the shell<br>
+and begin carrying out our most daring exfiltration yet.
+But we need to gain the root privileges.<br>
+So we check for any users that can run programs with elevated privileges with no need for a password.<br>

 <pre data-label="NOPASSWD" style="--delay: 0.7s;"><code>
 <span class="orange"><strong>lead_engineer@TECH-BUREAU-UBUNTU-24:</strong></span>~/PROJECT.5527$ sudo -l